Compress svg graphics

 $ pip install SVGCompress

 Requires the following non-standard libraries:

 SVGCompress depends upon Shapely, which requires the GEOS framework (http://trac.osgeo.org/geos).
-If you operate on Windows, pip will install the required files along with Shapely, but this will NOT happen with other operating systems.
+If you operate on Windows, pip will install the required files along with Shapely, but this will NOT happen with other operating systems (you will see the error OSError: Could not find library geos_c or load any of its variants when you try to run).
 For non-Windows users, the most convenient way of installing the GEOS framework is through a program such as Canopy (free with academic license) or similar IDLE with an included package manager.

 Usage of SVGCompress is through the class Compress, or through the convenience function compress_by_method.
 The function svg_compress.test() contains usage examples demonstrating all of the compression methods with compress_by_method.

 Convenience function for 1-step compression of svg files.

 filename (str) - Path to svg file to compress, e.g. ‘test_vector.svg’